iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 # metrics diff

-Show changes in [project metrics](/doc/command-reference/metrics), between commits in the <abbr>DVC repository</abbr>, or between a commit and the
+Show changes in [metrics](/doc/command-reference/metrics), between commits in the <abbr>DVC repository</abbr>, or between a commit and the
 <abbr>workspace</abbr>.

 ## Synopsis